-Still, for this recipe I used mashed butternut squash.
+Still, for this pumpkin soda bread recipe I used mashed butternut squash.
 You could easily substitute tinned pumpkin.
 Both kids loved this and had no idea that they were eating butternut squash.

 Sift the flour, bicarbonate of soda, salt, mixed spice and sugar together into a large bowl and mix well.
 Stir in the dried fruit before adding the pumpkin, yoghurt and honey.
 Stir well.
 If the mixture feels too dry slowly add 50ml of milk until you have a sticky dough.